LiorZ/hdac8_thesis/thesis.rst

 Constraints
 ............

 	HDAC8 has the ability to catalyze a deacetylation reaction with more than one substrate.
 We believe that its ability to maintain such a diverse specificity profile stems from the fact that its binding motif is encoded in the structure of its substrates.
 One of our most basic assumptions when applying the FlexPepBind protocol is that the ability to characterize the structural interaction motif properly correlates the capacity to reconstruct the entire specificity profile.
 To this date (10/2012) there is only one solved complex containing a peptidic substrate bound to HDAC8 (PDB *2v5w*) , so finding a motif in our case was somewhat a challenge.
 Figure :ref:`mc` illustrates the conserved interactions we derived from the solved complexes.

 	Once a structural motif is determined, the scoring function must be modified to favor conformations that include that particular strucural motif.
 This is done via the introduction of constraints to the simulation.
 The most common constraints available in Rosetta are summarized below:

+.. table:: Types of constraint functions in Rosetta

 	=================	==========	=======================================
 	Type of function	Parameters			Formula
 	-----------------	----------	---------------------------------------